AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/lc-inline-styles.md

 >[!NOTE]
 >
-> These styling options will be visible only if they are enabled by the administrator.
+> These styling options will be visible only if they are enabled by the Administrator.

 ![](assets/content-properties-learning-content.png){width="350" align="left"}